Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: Discussion

+\xhdr{Interfaces for Interacting with Chatbots.} The key difference between steerable chatbots and prompting-based chatbots lies the interaction affordances enabled through the linear steering factor.
+Methods for interacting with chatbots outside of natural language prompting are rising in popularity, including graphical interfaces that can promote structured exploration across diverse spaces \cite{DBLP:conf/chi/SuhCMLX24}, improve prompt structuring \cite{ma2024beyond}, manipulate and refine ideas \cite{masson2025textoshop, masson2024directgpt}, and sketch relationships between components \cite{yen2025code, rosenberg2024drawtalking}.
+Enabling different modalities of inputs, control, and sensemaking can be highly transformative in supporting complex LLM workflows.

+\xhdr{Personalizing the Personalization Experience.} The variance in participant feedback on the steerable chatbot interfaces indicates highly heterogeneous preferences towards how personalization is implemented. \camera{We found that CALIBRATE suits users with stable preferences; LEARN is liked by users whose preferences shift mid-conversation; and SELECT fits users who want explicit, ongoing control. }Among the main themes that participants expressed in the interviews, values related to \textit{agency} and \textit{fluidity} where echoed in explanations about which chatbots participants liked most.
+In particular, the need to understand how personalization is performed and retain control over what is learned and stored stands out, and this is reflected in the findings of prior research \cite{mcnee2003interfaces, knijnenburg2012inspectability, bakalov2013approach}.
+Ultimately, meta-preferences within personalization may be determined through a combination of individual and task factors.
+Blanket designs (including the unscaffolded, prompt-only chatbots) are not always suitable --- pointing towards malleable interfaces that can be customized to suit personalized experiences \cite{cao2025generative}.

-\xhdr{Steering as a Personalization Framework.} There are additional advantages of using steering to drive personalization.
-Since steering only involves the inference time application of a pre-computed vector, it is incredibly resource-efficient in comparison to methods that requiring updating model weights or storing a extensive user data.
-Furthermore, the steering vector leverages semantic concepts that are already embedded in the LLMs internals, and does not require any additional model training, making the overhead of implementation very minimal.
-From the privacy perspective, since the steering vector and strengths contain no personally-identifiable data (unlike personalized finetuning weights or explicit user profiles), preference-based steering is also more sensitive to user privacy concerns.
-Users can be represented through a set of steering strengths across various dimensions without requiring any personal details.
-We also demonstrate through the three chatbot designs that steering can be applied with high flexibility --- persistently set as in the case of \calibrate{}, or dynamically adjustable as in the case of \select{}, which opens up the possibility of more elaborate user-centered designs, including AR/VR applications.
+\xhdr{Viability of \camera{Activation} Steering as LLM Control.} Activation steering, as a technical method of LLM control, offers both benefits and limitations.
+A strength of steering is that it requires only the inference-time application of a pre-computed vector; it is incredibly resource-efficient in comparison to methods that require updating model weights or storing extensive user data \cite{DBLP:conf/acl/RimskyGSTHT24}.
+Since the steering vector and strengths contain no personally-identifiable data (unlike personalized finetuning weights or explicit user profiles), it is also more sensitive to user privacy concerns \cite{aguirre2016personalization, ischen2019privacy}.
+However, the question of preserving generation quality and robustness is important to address \cite{DBLP:conf/icml/WuAG00JMP25, DBLP:conf/icml/RutteABH24}, and more stability is needed of the method to adapt it to steering complex personalization setups.